BYD Sealion 5 vs Suzuki Vitara

 Who Should Buy Which?

-Buy the BYD Sealion 5 if: You want the lower entry price, prioritise performance, need more boot space, want lower running costs, value a longer warranty, or prefer BYD's approach to design and ownership experience.
+Buy the BYD Sealion 5 if: You want the lower entry price, need more boot space, want lower running costs, value a longer warranty, or prefer BYD's approach to design and ownership experience.

 Buy the Suzuki Vitara if: You need stronger towing, or prefer Suzuki's approach to design and ownership experience.